Isaacdan333/CPSC335-Project-1/README.md

 * Jason Lee (jason8452@csu.fullerton.edu) (https://github.com/jason8452)

 ## Project Description
-This project's aim is to solve the "Matching Group Schedules" problem throuhg finding an availability time that is common for a meeting based on the provided schedules and activity periods.
+This project's aim is to solve the "Matching Group Schedules" problem through finding an availability time that is common for a meeting based on the provided schedules and activity periods.

 ## Executing Program